“…women do still get pregnant in their late 40s and

 Contraception 50 or Older

-If 50 or older, can contraception be ceased?
+If 50 or older, can contraception be stopped?

-In Looking After Yourself: Sex and Relationships – Contraception During Menopause: When Is It Safe To Stop Contraception? the JH elaborate on:
+In Looking After Yourself During Menopause: Sex and Relationships – Contraception During Menopause: When Is It Safe To Stop Contraception? the JH elaborate on:

 “If you’re 50 or older and you don’t want to fall pregnant, you should use contraception for at least one year after your final period.
 Keep in mind, MHT is not a contraceptive”.7